SoCXin/web/source/vim1/ExtraPowerInput.md

 * **ENSURE THAT THE VOLTAGE OF YOUR POWER ADAPTER IS LISTED AS: 5.2V MAX, 2000mA.**

 ### Overview
-OS-Q VIM1/VIM2 is designed with three power supply ports:
+Khadas VIM1/VIM2 is designed with three power supply ports:

 1. USB-C Port: This is used for both Power Supply and USB Data Transmission.
 2. 4-Pin VIN port which is situated near the USB-C port.